klf95/Skillslab5/CODE-OF-CONDUCT.md

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* Publishing others' private information, such as a physical or email address, without their explicit permission (doxing)
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in a professional setting (if you are unsure of what constitutes inappropiate, just ask)

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will always communicate reasons for moderation decisions when appropriate.
+You will have the right to appeal decisions and defend yourself if you believe that something you said has been misinterpreted.

 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This community membership should not be taken for granted.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement.
+We hope to create an environment were people are not afraid to:
+* alert community leaders if something has gone wrong
-All complaints will be reviewed and investigated promptly and fairly.
+* solve disputes on their own if feasible Nevertheless, all complaints will be reviewed and investigated promptly and justly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+They will reserve your right to remain anonymous.

 ## Enforcement Guidelines